rohautl/ModelioScribes/ClassScribe/README.md

 The general conventions are the following ones:
 * Blank lines are ignored.
 * Nesting is done via two spaces.
-* Lines starting with "--" are comments and are ignored as well.
+* Lines starting with "--" are comments .
 * If a line is terminated with "..." and then a uuid, then this is the uuid associated with the current element.
 * If a name of an element appears for the first time in the text and it does not exist in the model, then the element is created.
 Otherwise the element is modified.
 If an uuid is indicated for an element, then the search is based on this uuid instead of its name.
 Note that elements with uuid stay in their place and are never moved by this script.

 The syntax of the SCN notation is line-based, identation based but each line can be specified as shown below.
 The following conventions are taken:
-* <X> introduce a non terminal symbols
+* \<X> introduce a non terminal symbols
 * "..." are terminal symbols
 * ( ... ) define groups of elements
-* ...? represent an optional element
+* ...? represents an optional element
-* ...* represent a repetition of zero or more elements
+* ...* represents a repetition of zero or more elements
-* ...+ represent a repetition of one or more elements
+* ...+ represents a repetition of one or more elements
 * -- are comments

 In the context of a **package**, classes or enumerations can be created as following: